 Tips for running in the cold + what to wear running when it’s cold outside

 I grew up in Utah, and while not the coldest state in the country, I’ve definitely experienced some very chilly days.
 And contrary to what my family thinks ;), North Carolina does get cold.
 We don’t get in the single digits very often here like they do, but the cold here is bitter…I think it must have something to do with the humidity.
 It feels like a damp cold that cuts to your bone…I swear 30 degrees here feelers MUCH colder than 30 degrees in Utah.
 And don’t get me started with wind chill.

 1. LAYER LAYER LAYER: Wear multiple tops and multiple bottoms.
 As you warm up you can shed layers if necessary.
 Layers help keep you warmer than one heavy piece of clothing and also help with wicking sweat.
 (Until you figure out what layering options work best for you, I suggest running in loops near your house so you can ditch layers at home if necessary, assuming you don’t want to carry your excess.)
 It’s always a good idea to have more layers compared to not enough.

-How ‘bout some examples:
+How about some examples:

 If it’s in the 30s in North Carolina, it tends to feel colder than the 30s in Utah because NC is a wet cold and UT is a dry cold.
 In a dry cold in the 30s, I’ll probably wear shorts (mayyyybe tights) and a long sleeve shirt + gloves.
 In NC, I’d wear tights, a long-sleeve shirt, a light jacket or maybe a vest, gloves and maybe a beanie.
 Oftentimes I end up taking gloves off, but I like to go out with them since I have Raynaud’s and my fingers get cold easily!